 In this article, you will learn everything you need to know about Tri-Tip.
-The versatile cut is lean, flavorful, tender, and more cost-effective than other beef cuts.
+This versatile cut is lean, flavorful, tender, and more cost-effective than other beef cuts.
 Grilling gives the roast or steak an aromatic taste.

 Table Of Contents